BradleyCulley/bradleyculley.github.io/_posts/2025-broken-02-23-slivers-of-nature.md

 Talk about Shankha Park in Kathmandu

-I think a lot of people have places like this, and find great value in their time there
+I think many people have places like this.
+Santuaries from the world.

 Good even mention Foucault's idea of "heterotopias":
 <blockquote>